Regulated industries

 Water – Wai

-The Government has indicated the Commerce Commission will be the economic regulator for water services under the Government's Local Water Done Well (LWDW) regime.
-We are drawing on our experience in successfully regulating other sectors and international best practice in water regulation to develop an effective regulatory regime tailored for Aotearoa New Zealand.
+We are the economic regulator for water services under the Government's Local Water Done Well (LWDW) regime.
+We're drawing on our experience in successfully regulating other sectors and international best practice in water regulation to develop an effective regulatory regime tailored for Aotearoa NZ…Read more